JiaXing-Chang/STart/README.md

-# Welcom to STstart
+# Welcom to STart
-A spatial domain recognition method for integrating spatial transcriptome multimodal information based on graph deep learning
+STart is a spatial domain recognition method for integrating spatial transcriptome multimodal information based on graph deep learning